quiltdata/quilt/docs/Technical Reference.md

 1. Enter the Amazon S3 URL for your template
 1. Click Next (several times) and proceed to apply the update

-Your previous setting should carry over.
+Your previous settings should carry over.

 ## Advanced configuration